 Other than these general areas, I haven't made any templates because I typically find that different decision making processes are structurally fairly different, and therefore warrant some consideration on a per-log basis for what a good format is.

 The entire point of using a decision log is that you will avoid bias when recalling cases for study.
 If, however, you are not sufficiently selective about what decisions you wish to study, then you risk overwhelming your ability to keep up with the number of cases.
-(Imagine trying to record a decision log for every moment you chose to make)
+(Imagine trying to record a decision log for every single turn you make while driving)

 Therefore, I only use decision logs in very targeted circumstances, for very specific topics where I am sure I can keep up with the volume of cases 100%, such as investing, interviewing, or software architecture.